Split Test WordPress Custom Post Types

 WordPress can be easily extended in many ways and we want to help you test those extensions.
 Nelio A/B Testing allows you to perform tests of your custom post types, dividing the traffic between the different alternatives you have defined, tracking the conversion rates of all of them, and analyzing the results for you.

-Nelio A/B Testing allows you to perform this type of tests in WordPress in a very simple way, offering the necessary tools to create alternative content, perform the test, and track visitors to help you to achieve goals such as increasing revenue or subscriptions.
-Install, activate, and configure Nelio and get the most out of your website
+Nelio A/B Testing allows you to perform this type of tests in WordPress in a very simple way, offering the necessary tools to create alternative content (or use already-existing custom post types as such), perform the test, and track visitors to help you to achieve goals such as increasing revenue or subscriptions.
+Install, activate, and configure Nelio and get the most out of your website.

 Instructions for Custom Post Type Tests